-- (1) The amounts detailed in this column reflect the supplement payment the Company will be required to pay in case the termination is initiated by the Company.
-Such supplement amount, together with the amounts accumulated in the severance funds, reflect the entire severance amount Prof. Shashua would have been entitled to in case of termination on the relevant date. - (2) Termination without Cause or termination in the event of Deemed Dismissal (as defined in Prof. Shashua's employment agreement) entitles Prof. Shashua to his salary and all other benefits and entitlements under his agreement for a period of two months.
+(1) The amounts detailed in this column reflect any supplement payment the Company would be required to pay in case the termination is initiated by the Company or in other circumstances, pursuant to Israeli law (including for certain cases in which the termination is initiated by the NEO).
+Such supplement amounts, together with the amounts accumulated in the severance funds (which would be released to the NEO), reflect the entire severance amount a NEO would have been entitled to in case of termination on the relevant date.

+(2) Termination without Cause or termination in the event of Deemed Dismissal (as defined in Prof. Shashua's employment agreement) entitles Prof. Shashua to his salary and all other benefits and entitlements under his agreement for a period of two months.
 This amount reflects Prof. Shashua's salary and other benefits and entitlements for a two-month period.
-Such other benefits and entitlements represent pension benefit contributions, Advanced Study Fund contributions, patent grant cash award amounts and other miscellaneous benefits, as set forth in the "All Other Compensation" column of the Summary Compensation Table (which reflects the amount paid in fiscal year 2022), but payable under these termination circumstances for only the two-month period. - (3) Termination as a result of a Change in Control (as defined in Prof. Shashua's employment agreement) entitles Prof. Shashua to his salary and all other benefits and entitlements under his agreement for a period of twelve months.
-This amount reflects Prof. Shashua's salary and other benefits and entitlements for a twelve-month period.
-Such other benefits and entitlements represent pension benefit contributions, Advanced Study Fund contributions, patent grant cash award amounts and other miscellaneous benefits, as set forth in the "All Other Compensation" column of the Summary Compensation Table (which reflects the amount paid in fiscal year 2022), payable under these termination circumstances for a twelve-month period.
+Such other benefits and entitlements represent pension benefit contributions, Advanced Study Fund contributions, patent grant cash award amounts and other miscellaneous benefits, as set forth in the "All Other Compensation" column of the Summary Compensation Table (which reflects the amount paid in fiscal year 2023), but payable under these termination circumstances for only the two-month period.

+(3) Termination as a result of a Change in Control (as defined in Prof. Shashua's employment agreement) entitles Prof. Shashua to his salary and all other benefits and entitlements under his agreement for a period of twelve months.
+This amount reflects Prof. Shashua's salary and other benefits and